truenas/documentation/content/SCALE/SCALETutorials/Network/ConfigureStaticRoutes.md

 - staticroutes
 ---

-TrueNAS does not pre-defined static routes by default but TrueNAS administrators can manually add static routes if they want or need to enter routes to a router to send packets to a destination network.
+TrueNAS does not pre-define static routes by default, but TrueNAS administrators can manually add static routes if they want or need to enter routes to a router to send packets to a destination network.

 Static routes are not aliases, they are fixed IP addresses assigned as alternative routes for network traffic sent to a specific destination (server, device) in the network.